llooker/datablocks-acs/readme.md

 # datablocks-acs-redshift

+Using Redshift?
 These instructions are for uploading the ACS dataset into your Redshift database.
 Note: _if you already have an AWS IAM user with the proper policy you may skip step 1._

 ### Overall Steps:
 1. [(jump)](#step-1-add-policy-to-iam-user-and-get-access-key) In your AWS console, apply our policy to your IAM user and grab the IAM access key ID and secret access key (this will be used in the authorization/credentials piece of the [`copy`](http://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-source-s3.html) command in step 3)